fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/i_oop/theory/D_Interfaces.md

     - **Non-public abstract methods**
     - **Non-constants field** (other than `public static final`)

-## Interface Methods

-- Interface methods do not have a body.
-The body is provided by the class that implements the interface.
-- Interface methods are **abstract** and **public** by default.

 ## Interface Inheritance

 1. **Extending Multiple Interfaces**: An interface can extend multiple interfaces, allowing a more flexible inheritance